-Figure 2.7: Positron Detection System.
+Figure 2.4: Positron Detection System.
 T2 (pink) is 45 degree placed with horizontal plane, then rotated towards left detector 45 degree.

-2.4 Positron Detection
+2.3 Positron Detection

-Positrons are transported to the end of the 90 degree beamline, experimental side of the room, which is located at the other side of the wall.
+Positrons are transported to the end of the 90 degree beamline located on the experimental side of the room that is shielded from the background noises.
 A 6-way cross is placed at the end of the beamline to hold T2 and thin windows.
-2 NaI detectors are used to detect photons generated during the annihilation process.
-The setup is shown in Fig. 2.7.
-There are also a scintillator and a Faraday cup at the end of the beam tuning purposes.
-Most of the positrons reach T2 first thermalized inside and then annihilates.
-As they thermlize they lose their kinetic energy and photon energy emitted in annihilation is rest mess energy of electron, 511 keV.
-Two photons radiated back-to-back isotropically during the annihilation process.
-Two NaI detectors are in coincidence mode with short time window (tens of ns) to eliminate noises.
-Only when two photons happened to be in the incident in short time window, the signals are recorded as one entry.
+Two NaI detectors are used to detect photons produced when positrons from the beam annihilated in T2.
+The setup is shown in Fig. 2.4.
+A scintillator and a Faraday cup are at the end of the beam line and used to maximize the positron with electron beam respectively.
+Positrons reach T2 can thermalized inside T2 and then annihilate.
+During the thermalization a positron loses its kinetic energy and when it annihilates with an electron, two 511 keV photons are emitted back to back.
+Two NaI detectors and accelerator RF pulse are in coincidence mode to eliminate noises.